danieldunderfelt/btc-hivemind/README.md

 ### API

-The app uses the [https://developers.coindesk.com/documentation/legacy/Price/SingleSymbolPriceEndpoint](CryptoCompare API) for fetching the Bitcoin price.
+The app uses the [CryptoCompare API](https://developers.coindesk.com/documentation/legacy/Price/SingleSymbolPriceEndpoint) for fetching the Bitcoin price.
 I tried multiple alternatives, and this one worked the best.
 Many API's had a minute as the best price update cadence, CryptoCompare has 10 seconds (AFAIK).
 A realtime API would have been pretty nice, but those seemed to be quite expensive.

 ## Development